Experienced. Connected. Trusted.

 A focus on Sustainability: Establishing industry best practices and collaborating on structuring solutions for green financing market gaps.

-A Corporate Finance practice that provides unparalleled insights to international investors seeking exposure to the high growth economies of the Mekong Region, as well as local emerging corporates and institutions.
-Our advisory work includes Mergers & Acquisitions, Divestments, Capital Raising for both debt and equity, market entry strategies, debt structuring, and strategic growth advisory.
+Our practice provides unparalleled insights to international investors seeking exposure to the high growth economies of the Mekong Region, as well as local emerging corporates and institutions.
+Our advisory work includes Mergers & Acquisitions, Divestments, Capital Raising for both debt and equity, and debt structuring.

-Founded in 2014 by our two principals John McGinley and Stephen Higgins, Mekong Strategic Partners has an experienced and committed team of professionals, with a diverse set of skills and backgrounds.
+Founded in 2014 by our two principals John McGinley and Stephen Higgins, Mekong Strategic Capital has an experienced and committed team of professionals, with a diverse set of skills and backgrounds.

 Latest News & Insights